Takanotsuru Shinichi: Retirement from sumo

 After six straight losses in the May 2006 tournament, Takanotsuru announced his retirement and became an elder of the Japan Sumo Association.
 He had jun-toshiyori status for a year and then borrowed the Nishiiwa kabu from May 2007.
 He became Naruto Oyakata and took over as stablemaster of Naruto when the previous stablemaster (ex-yokozuna Takanosato) died in November 2011.
 Due to a dispute with Takanosato's widow over who owned the Naruto stock he changed his oyakata name to Tagonoura in December 2013 and changed the stable name to Tagonoura stable.
 He oversaw the promotion of Kisenosato to yokozuna in January 2017, and Takayasu to ōzeki in May of the same year.
 He commented on Kisenosato's retirement in January 2019, "I was delighted when he became yokozuna but when you see him closely, you can tell that he was struggling a lot.
 These two years went like a flash."

 Tagonoura and his wife divorced after she had an affair with one of Tagonoura stable's wrestlers in September 2019.
-He was criticized after a photo emerged of him drunk and asleep in a restaurant during the July 2020 tournament, despite the Sumo Association's instructions for all its members to make unnecessary trips outside of their stables during the COVID-19 pandemic.
+He was criticized after a photo emerged of him drunk and asleep in a restaurant during the July 2020 tournament, despite the Sumo Association's instructions for all its members to avoid unnecessary trips outside of their stables during the COVID-19 pandemic.